palakparmartntra/readme_file_format/modules/user_module/readme.md

-## Module Description (ex. user module)
+## User module)
-Outline a brief description of your module. user module is the module of handling user relation all the opration.
+User module is the module of handling user related all the operations.

-Module-folder structure
+User Module Structure
 ------------

     ├── README.md
     ├── bussiness
-    │   ├── module name
+    │   ├── user_module
     │   │   ├── DTOs
     │   │   ├── entities
     │   │   ├── exceptions